From June 17 to September 1, 2019, Elia continues the renewal of the network in Brussels, at Avenue Charles Quint.

 - One connection between the electrical substations at Charles-Quint and Pacheco.
-This connection will be installed over the coming months and will run through the municipalities of the City of Brussels and Saint-Josse-ten-Noode.
+This connection will be installed by 2019 and will run through the municipalities of the City of Brussels and Saint-Josse-ten-Noode.

 Phase 2: Brussels West

 The second phase focuses on the west of the Brussels-Capital Region.
-It will involve the renewal and restructuring of the connections between the substations of Berchem-Sainte-Agathe, Molenbeek-Saint-Jean, Héliport, and Bruegel (Flemish Region).
+It involves the renewal and restructuring of the connections between the substations of Berchem-Sainte-Agathe, Molenbeek-Saint-Jean, Héliport, and Bruegel (Dilbeek, Flemish Region).

 In the Brussels-Capital Region, Elia adheres to:

 - the new Regional Government Ordinance of 3 July 2008 concerning worksites on roads;

 - the Regional Government Decree of 11 July 2013 concerning the implementation of worksites on roads.

 These pieces of legislation require more intensive coordination between public utility companies installing an infrastructure underground.
 They strive to limit the opening of streets with a view to minimising the nuisance caused by sites.

 In contrast, before work begins, several authorities are responsible for issuing various permits according to their specific responsibilities (FPS Economy, the Region, the municipality) and a consultation on the chosen route is always held with the authorities in charge of roads before each project begins.

 Since May 2017, a specific protocol for the construction of 150kV cables under public roads has also been established with the Brussels region.